cseptesting/ridgecrest_evaluation_bssa/2019_09_04-ComCatM7p1_ci38457511_ShakeMapSurfaces-NoFaults/README.md

 ## Inter-event Time Distribution  <a name="inter-event_time_distribution"></a>

-This test compares inter-event time distributions based on a Kilmogorov-Smirnov type statisticcomputed from the empiricial CDF.
+This test compares inter-event time distributions based on a Kilmogorov-Smirnov type statistic computed from the empiricial CDF.

 ![](plots/ietd_test_mw_2p5.png)